 Element Biosciences is passionate about developing new and disruptive solutions.
-The recently launched AVITI sequencer is the first commercially available platform to embrace the creative and innovative solutions that have resulted in hundreds of library preparation options and applications over the last decade.
+The recently launched AVITI System is the first commercially available platform to embrace the creative and innovative solutions that have resulted in hundreds of library preparation options and applications over the last decade.
 Genomic applications have been introduced at a pace that no one in the field would have predicted, and we now find that the diversity of library preparation and data analysis options vastly outnumber sequencing options.
-Element's platform is the first and only platform to utilize an amplification methodology and data quality that not only supports the diversity of applications and vendors across the field of genomics but delivers improved data accuracy and cost.
+The Element platform is the first and only platform to use an amplification methodology and data quality that not only support the diversity of applications and vendors across the field of genomics but deliver improved data accuracy and cost.

-Element's unique amplification method allows the platform to use nearly any existing library type as a template for sequencing.
-Our Adept methods adapt an existing library in a simple, amplification-free method that does not change the library complexity or proportions to a format that can be sequenced on the AVITI platform.
-Even the rare library type that is not directly compatible due to modifications on the 5' or 3' end of the library, or that has truncations or other changes, can be supported with a couple of cycles of PCR.
+Our unique amplification method allows the AVITI System to use nearly any existing library as a template for sequencing.
+Adept adapts an existing library in a simple, amplification-free method that does not change the library complexity or proportions to a format that can be sequenced on the AVITI System.
+Even the rare library type that is not directly compatible due to modifications on the 5' or 3' end of the library, or that has truncations or other changes, can be supported with a few cycles of PCR.
 Almost 30 kits and catalog numbers have been validated with the Adept method, with more being added.

 - The final library is a double-stranded DNA fragment library.

 - The library does not have any modifications such as biotin at the ends of the DNA strands.

 - The P5 and P7 sequences are intact and full length.

 - The standard sequencing priming sites are present.
 If custom primers are required, the conversion process will still be effective, but the final QC of the converted library will change.
 Contact us for more information.